 Provide a Values-centric Education to Children at Risk in Asia

-If you want to help children at risk in South Asia, consider a one-time donation to stand in the gap for boys and girls who need to be freed from hopeless situations into Bridge of Hope, where they can receive an education that transmits positive values, and provides a hope-filled future.
+If you want to help children at risk in South Asia, consider a one-time donation to stand in the gap for boys and girls who need to be freed from hopeless situations into GFA's Child Sponsorship Program, where they can receive an education that transmits positive values, and provides a hope-filled future.

 When considering the issues of poverty and lack of education, an old saying comes to mind: “Which came first, the chicken or the egg?”